I joined Discord back in November, 2020. I am active in two servers, lurk in two others, and joined one to play Among Us with friends.

-I could be like many other bloggers, vloggers, streamers, and other content creators, but there is one big problem with hosting a community elsewhere.
+I could be like many other bloggers, vloggers, streamers, and other content creators hosting a community there, but there is one big problem with hosting a community elsewhere.
 (And Discord may never self-host.)

 External terms of service.
 Hosting my own community allows me to set my own.

 Okay, so two.
 Data control.